NathanFee/game-knight-client/README.md

 You can add or remove players from a game and see all players scores and update them as you go.

 ## Technologies
-  HTML, CSS, Bootstrap, JavaScipt, React, Axios, Rails
+  Front-End: HTML, CSS, Bootstrap, JavaScipt, React, Axios.
+Back-end: Ruby, Ruby on Rails, Heroku.

 ## Project Links
 1. [Client Deployed Site](https://nathanfee.github.io/game-knight-client/#/)